derbyjs/racer/README.md

 Racer is not ready for use, so **please do not report bugs or contribute pull requests yet**.
 Lots of the code is being actively rewritten, and the API is likely to change substantially.

 If you have feedback, ideas, or suggestions, feel free to leave them on the [wiki](https://github.com/codeparty/racer/wiki).
-However, your suggestions and issues are unlikely to be addressed until after the initially planned work is completed.
 If you are interested in contributing, please reach out to [Brian](https://github.com/bnoguchi) and [Nate](https://github.com/nateps) first.

 ## Demos